Commercial Umbrella Insurance For Small Business Owners

 • A customer suffers an injury from a defective product and requires extensive medical treatment.

-• An employee causes an auto accident while delivering products, and now your company faces large property damage and bodily injury liabilities.
+• An employee causes an auto accident while delivering products, and the company faces large property damage and bodily injury liabilities.

 • A vendor slips on stairs while visiting your property and sues for physical injuries.

-• You fail to follow through on a contract, resulting in a lawsuit.
+• A client sues after you fail to follow through on a contract.

 How Much Does Commercial Umbrella Insurance Cost?